6 min read · Cost

 | Premium custom assembly with hardened detailing | $20–$29+ | $48,000–$84,000+ |

-Sierra Siding's typical fire-resistant siding scope band in the Bay Area and Wine Country as of 2026.
+Typical fire-resistant siding planning range for the Bay Area and Wine Country — a general California market range, not a Sierra Siding quote.
 'Cladding only' is shown for comparison transparency — it is not Chapter 7A compliance on a designated parcel.
 Full assembly is required for FHSZ parcels per California Building Code Chapter 7A.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways

-- Chapter 7A is common in Santa Rosa, not exceptional
+- Chapter 7A is common across post-2017 Santa Rosa, not exceptional — the full assembly applies on designated parcels

 FAQ